-The history of the site goes through restoration works attempted from 1920, until the complete abandonment in 1940 and the re-conversion into a power central: the energy issues linked to the new function led in the 90s to the partial collapse of the main pavilion vault and of the bell tower roof, after repeated flashes attracted by the electrical system.
-After the extensive damage, the church was excluded from the list of architectural monuments of interest, precluding any new intervention and restoration, and leaving the site to its collapse.
+The history of the site involves attempted restoration works dating from 1920 to the complete abandonment in 1940 and to the re-conversion into a power central.
+The energy issues related to the new function resulted in the partial collapse of the main pavilion vault and the bell tower roof in the 1990s, following repeated flashes attracted by the electrical system.
+Following this extensive damage, the church was excluded from the list of architectural monuments of interest, precluding any new interventions or restoration works, and leaving the site to suffer virtual collapse.

-The current state of structural ruins
+The current state of the structural ruins

-In 2018 the architectural complex was found in an evident state of neglected conservation.
-The wooden roofs are almost entirely destroyed, and the main masonry structure is damaged in several portions, particularly in the main vaulted system.
+In 2018, the architectural complex was in a clear state of neglected conservation.
+The wooden roofs had been almost entirely destroyed, and the main masonry structure was damaged in various areas, particularly in the main vaulted system.

-The vaulted structure of the spans, loading on pillars and based on a counter-balance scheme guaranteed between vault-vault and vault-support, is distorted by the collapse of the secondary vaults.
-The large central pavilion vault is preserved for less than half of its span, and allows to appreciate the head brick structure, left visible along the detachment edge.
-Its ruins, both by brick vaults and wooden roof, collapsed occupying the central environment of the nave.
-The debris have submerged part of the loading pilasters of the vaults, which cannot be inspected in their ground basement, and have been covered by soil and vegetation creating a natural hill that reduces the access as well as being the cause of degradation of the preserved supports.
-The connection with the bell tower, once allowed by the central nave through the gallery and the refectory, has been demolished and prevents from the direct documentation of the state of conservation of the elevated structures.
+Meanwhile, the vaulted structure of the spans, the loading on the pillars based on a counter-balance scheme involving vault–vault and vault–support relationships, has been distorted by the collapse of the secondary vaults.
+In terms of the large central pavilion vault, only around half of its total span has been preserved, with the head brick structure left visible along the detachment edge.
+Both the brick vaults and the wooden roof have collapsed into the central environment of the nave, with the debris submerging part of the loading pilasters of the vaults, which cannot be inspected in their ground basement and have been covered by soil and vegetation, creating a natural hill that both reduces the access and is the cause of the degradation of the preserved supports.
+The connection with the bell tower, once provided by the central nave through the gallery and the refectory, has been demolished and thus prevents the direct documentation of the state of conservation of the elevated structures.

-Following the collapse of the roof, the complex is deprived of the main factors of protection from atmospheric agents, in particularly during the winter season, and it is therefore subjected to a rapid degradation of the remaining portions, affected each year by localized collapses.
-The site is also totally devoid of control services for the access of people and animals, who often occupy it and damage the spaces and their structures.
-In particular, the narthex environments are deteriorated by the frequent presence of herds in transhumance, housed by the shepherds inside the church during the summer season.
+Following the collapse of the roof, the complex was deprived of the main source of protection from atmospheric agents, particularly pertinent during the winter months, and has therefore suffered a rapid degradation of the remaining portions, affected year on year by localised collapses.
+The site is also totally lacking in control services to prevent access to both people and animals, who often occupy it and damage the spaces and structures.
+Here, the narthex environments have been particularly affected by the frequent presence of herds in transhumance, often housed by the shepherds inside the church during the summer season.

 Objectives and targets of the documentation process

-The objective of the documentation of the Blagoveshchenskaya Church, in addition to the wider mapping and reconnaissance approach of emergence sites in the Upper Kama area, is to encourage a rapid but reliable diagnosis of its structural crisis.
-This is intended to direct the organization of possible intervention operations, and to safely preserve and promote the historical ruins.
-The local administration is gradually recognizing the historical and cultural value of these sites along the Kama, but the ruined conditions present a clear disadvantage for the commitment, both technical and economic, in implementing their conservation.
-In this sense, fast survey and quantification methods to recognize and
+The objective of the documentation of the Blagoveshchenskaya Church, in addition to the wider mapping and reconnaissance approach for the sites in the Upper Kama area, is to encourage a rapid but reliable diagnosis of its structural crisis.
+This is aimed at directing the organisation of possible intervention operations, and to safely preserve and promote the historical ruins.
+While the local administration is gradually recognising the historical and cultural value of these sites along the Kama, the ruined conditions present a clear disadvantage for the commitment, both technical and economic, to implementing conservation procedures.
+In this sense, rapid survey and quantification methods for recognising and evaluating the preserved structural systems and the corresponding risk constitute an excellent preliminary tool for accurately determining the qualitative and quantitative planning of interventions that could halt the exponential cycle of damage.